Bronx Workers’ Compensation Attorneys

 In New York, nearly every employee is entitled to workers’ compensation.
 This means that if you were involved in an on-the-job accident or suffered a work-related injury, illness, or medical condition, you are likely entitled to financial compensation for certain expenses and losses through the state’s workers’ compensation system.
 However, just because you are entitled to benefits does not necessarily mean that you will be able to recover those benefits easily.

 Filing a workers’ compensation can be confusing, time-consuming, and difficult.
 This is especially true when your employer or their insurance provider disputes your claim.
+When this happens, hiring a Queens workers' compensation attorney may be your best option.
 At the Harris Firm, LLC, we represent injured workers in navigating the workers’ compensation system, from filing an initial claim to appealing claim denials, coverage, and related issues.
 Based in Queens, our workers’ compensation attorneys represent injured workers from all industries throughout NYC’s five boroughs.
 Whether you were injured in a catastrophic workplace accident or diagnosed with a debilitating work-related medical condition, our team is ready to fight for you and your rights.